wenhuchen/TheoremQA/README.md

 ## Files
 - theoremqa_test.json: this file contains all the annotated question-answer pairs.
 - all_theorems.json: this file contains the textual description of all the theorems being covered.
+- outputs/\*.json.corrected: this folder contains all the model outputs.

+Visualize the GPT-4 output in https://github.com/wenhuchen/TheoremQA/blob/main/visualize.ipynb.

 ## Running Instruction